FennStatistics/CAMtools_documentation/docs/CAM-App.md

 **How to use it**:

-* Click on "> Search for synonyms", choose your language (*currently only English implemented*) and click on "search for synonyms"
+* Click on "> Search for synonyms", choose your language and click on "search for synonyms"

 <br>